 The map lets you see the location of other mobile workers that you may need to assist you in your task.
 For example, they may have a tool or a skill that you need for the assignment you're working on.
 When viewing the map, you'll see other mobile workers marked with pins.
 The color of a pin indicates the mobile worker's status: green for working , yellow for on break , and gray for not working .
 Keep in mind that the locations displayed when mobile workers are on break or not working reflect their last location when working and could be out of date.

-Search for another mobile worker, or select one on the map to view their details, including a contact number if one is provided in the project.
-Select the contact number to call, or long press it to copy it.
+Search for another mobile worker, or tap one on the map to view their details, including a contact number if one is provided in the project.
+Tap the contact number to call, or long press it to copy it.
 You can send a message, add the mobile worker to your contacts, or copy the number.
-To navigate to the mobile worker, select the location field.
+To navigate to the mobile worker, tap on the location field.

 Tip: Provide more information with photos and videos

 Attach photos and videos to assignments to provide additional information about the work done.
 Some organizations use this to provide proof of work completion, while others use it to document issues noticed in the field that require additional work.
 To attach a photo or video to an assignment, view the assignment's details.
 Tap Take Photo to take and attach a photo, or tap Other Media to attach a photo or video already on your device or to take and attach a video.